ralacerda/ralacerda/README.md

 - 🎨 [Multiple Colors Contrast Checker](https://multiple-contrast-checker.netlify.app/) - A Vue.js web app to test the color contrast of multiple colors at the same time.
 An easier way to check if all yours background and foreground colors meet the WCAG standards
 - 🎬 [Oscar Nominees](https://sequelamovies.web.app/) - An Astro static website to show information about Oscar Nominees
 - 🏁 [F1 Next](https://github.com/ralacerda/f1next) - A small Python script to show informations about the next Formula 1 Grand Prix inside your terminal.
 - 🧹 [CSS Boilerplates](https://css-boilerplate.netlify.app/) (WIP) - An web app for creating CSS Resets.
-Instead of copy pasting the same reset, create a reset file with only the properties you want
+Instead of copy pasting the same reset, create a reset file with only the properties you need

 ### Open Source